Event Planning and Marketing

 When developing marketing materials, stay attentive to university branding guidelines and laws which may apply – such as U.S. Copyright Law and the Americans With Disabilities Act.

-These links can help you consider relevant polices and laws.
-They also offer examples of the types of marketing materials you may wish to consider.
+These links can help you consider relevant policies, laws, and exmaples of marketing materials.